 Our audit procedures performed to evaluate the reasonableness of management's estimates and assumptions included assessing the methodologies used by the Company and testing the significant assumptions used in the quantitative models.
-We tested the effectiveness of the control over management's evaluation and determination of estimates and assumptions used as the inputs to the impairment models.
 We compared forecasts prepared by management to historical revenues and gross profit to evaluate the reasonableness of the assumptions and to evaluate management's ability to accurately forecast future revenues and gross profit.
-We evaluated historical trends in assessing the reasonableness of growth rate assumptions and performed sensitivity analysis of certain significant assumptions to evaluate the changes in the fair value of the reporting units that would result from changes in these assumptions.
+We evaluated historical trends in assessing the reasonableness of growth rate assumptions and performed sensitivity analyses of certain significant assumptions to evaluate the changes in the fair value of the reporting units that would result from changes in these assumptions.
 We performed procedures to verify the mathematical accuracy of the calculations used by management.
-We also compared historical results from the date the goodwill was generated to originally forecasted results to determine if the reporting units were exceeding initial expectations.
 We involved our valuation specialists to assist us in identifying the significant assumptions underlying the models, assessing the rationale and supporting documents related to these assumptions, and determining the appropriateness and reasonableness of the methodologies employed.
-Furthermore, we assessed the appropriateness of the disclosures in the consolidated financial statements.
+Furthermore, we assessed the appropriateness of the disclosures in the financial statements.